corda/corda/docs/source/cryptoservice-configuration.rst

 HSM support for legal identity keys
 ===================================

-By default, the private key that belongs to the node's legal identity is stored in a key store file in the node's certificates directory.
+By default, the private keys that belong to the node CA and legal identity are stored in a key store file in the node's certificates directory.
 Users may wish to instead store this key in a hardware security module (HSM) or similar.
-For this purpose, Corda Enterprise supports HSMs by `Utimaco <https://hsm.utimaco.com>`_, and `Azure KeyVault <https://azure.microsoft.com/en-gb/services/key-vault>`_.
+For this purpose, Corda Enterprise supports HSMs by `Utimaco <https://hsm.utimaco.com>`_, `Gemalto <https://www.gemalto.com>`_, and `Azure KeyVault <https://azure.microsoft.com/en-gb/services/key-vault>`_.

 Note that only the private and public key of the legal identity are stored this way.
 The certificate chain is still stored in a file-based key store.